45 mins-1¼ hours

 Once the octopus is ready, strain the fabulous hot juices over the bean salad.
 Taste and adjust with salt and lemon juice if required.
 You can refrigerate both the salad and octopus now, but be sure to eat it at room temperature.

-Just before serving, heat up a ridged griddle or use a barbecue to sear the octopus for a couple of secs until it begins to char.
+Just before serving, use a barbecue to sear the octopus for a couple of seconds until it begins to char (a heated griddle pan will also do the job).
 Place on top of the salad with the lemon wedges and dig in.

 ALTERNATIVE: This salad would work wonderfully well with squid or cuttlefish, which will take just seconds to cook from raw on the griddle or barbie.
 Sear the translucent tubes and tentacles until they turn opaque.